 The health and safety of our college community is our highest priority.
 As this is an evolving situation, we want to keep our students, faculty, staff, and the larger CCRI community aware of the latest information on the coronavirus, and what the college is doing to prepare for the risk of a potential outbreak.

-All face-to-face instruction is suspended and all classes for the remainder of the Spring 2020 semester will be held remotely online.
-Faculty have been trained to transition their class to the remote learning platform, Blackboard.
+All face-to-face instruction is suspended and all classes for Summer Sessions I and II will be held remotely online.
+Faculty are using the remote learning platform, Blackboard.
 Technical and other support will be available during the period that remote teaching is required.

 During this time, changes have been made to several workforce programs.
 See below for more information: